 Ireland stands at 26th in the EU when it comes to both electricity capacity and production from solar PV.
 In 2017, only 0.1% of renewable electricity was generated this way which is equivalent to 0.04% of our total electricity consumption.
 This is growing year-on-year yet there are obstacles in the way to widespread rollout.

 One key issue is that currently in Ireland you don’t get any money for the excess electricity you generate, unlike in the UK and many other European countries.
-A change to market rules early next year has been promised by the government to enable this but why has progress been so slow?
+A change to market rules in early 2020 has been promised by the government to enable this but why has progress been so slow?

 HELP US INVESTIGATE